Skip to content

 Options:

---beacon BOOLEAN Scan via UDP broadcast (default: True)
+--zeroconf BOOLEAN Scan via mDNS/Zeroconf (default: True)

---zeroconf BOOLEAN Scan via mDNS/Zeroconf (default: False)
+--upnp BOOLEAN Scan via UPnP/SSDP (default: False)

 --service-type TEXT HiveMind service type (default: HiveMind-websocket)